Fast, Easy, and Friendlier

 Many landlords will ask tenants to have some form of protection, although Renters’ Insurance is not mandatory.
 It is, however, extremely important, and even if it’s not a requirement, we are here to tell you that tenant insurance is highly beneficial because of the value of its protection.
 Renters require coverage and protection against unforeseen expenses, and here at isure, we can create policies that help pay for damaged or missing items.

-Our brokers receive a lot of questions regarding tenants’ insurance, and the following guide will provide you with important answers to ensure you are well-informed:
+Our brokers receive a lot of questions regarding tenants’ insurance, and the following guide will provide you with important answers to ensure you are well-informed and not fall for any myths:

 What does Tenant Insurance cover?